matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 consider treating `<mx-reply>` parts as either something to be unconditionally stripped or as something to be escaped as invalid html.
 In the future the fallback should be removed from the spec completely with only a note left, that it may exist in old events.
+Clients may send replies without a formatted_body now.

 Furthermore, no fallback should be used for edits, since just adding an asterisk before the same message does not provide much value to users and it complicates